sarahseewhy/transaction-dashboard/README.md

 The Python Flask app I worked on previously was deployed on AWS Lambda and I wanted to go in this direction.

 It would've been fun to deploy the app to a Lambda but this was out of scope of the task.

+### Styling

+Please forgive the simple HTML and default Times New Roman.
+It's a bit of an eye-sore but styling was out of scope.